 Alabaster white sands, palm-thatched palapas, neon-turqouise waters – Druif Beach ticks all the tropical boxes.
 And you’re only ever a stone’s throw from your hotel.
 The calm Caribbean Sea makes this the perfect place for little ones to learn to swim.
 Adults, meanwhile, can enrol at the local dive school – Aruba’s multi-coloured reefs are in touching distance.

 Just behind the resort is JE Irausquin Boulevard, the coast road that connects Druif Beach with Aruba’s other tropical outposts.
 Eagle Beach is the closest with a top line-up of restaurants and bars.
 Palm Beach is further down the road, past the island’s bird sanctuary and butterfly farm.
 Nicknamed the Las Vegas of Aruba, its supersized malls and casinos pull in the crowds.

 Close to the capital

-Just five minutes’ drive away is Aruba's capital, Oranjestad.
+Just 15 minutes’ drive away is Aruba's capital, Oranjestad.
 It’s packed with Dutch-style colonial buildings dressed in pastel hues.
-Huge shopping malls like the outdoor Royal Plaza are a magnet for passengers spilling from the luxury cruise ships that dock in the port.
-Fort Zoutman, an 18th-century fortress and now home to a history museum, is the most famous landmark.
+Huge shopping malls, like the outdoor Royal Plaza, are a magnet for passengers spilling from the luxury cruise ships that dock in the port.
+Fort Zoutman – an 18th-century fortress, now home to a history museum – is the most famous landmark.

 Things To Do View all »